-One question we get on a regular basis is: “Why does DiSC have a small “i”?
+One question we get regularly is: “Why does DiSC have a small “i”?

-For this reason there are a multitude of DISC based products that go by a lot of different names.
-Everything DiSC, DiSC Classic, Extended DISC, Personal Profile System, Take Flight with DISC, and Tony Robin’s DISC Test, are just a few of the DISC-based products that are available.
+For this reason, there is a multitude of DISC-based assessments that go by a lot of different names; Everything DiSC, DiSC Classic, Extended DISC, Personal Profile System, Take Flight with DISC, and Tony Robin’s DISC Test, are just a few of the DISC-based products available.

-Now, getting back to the question at hand, why does our version of DiSC have a small ‘i’?
+Now, returning to the question, why does our version of DiSC have a small ‘i’?
 Those that know DiSC know that each letter stands for a particular DiSC Style:

 - D-Style – Dominance

 - S-Style – Steadiness

 So is it that those with the i-Style are less powerful or less significant than the D-Style, S-Style, or the C-Style?
 Well, the truth of the matter is no, that is not the case.
 There is no deep dark research based reason for the small i.
 And no, certification or advanced training is not required to be a keeper of the secret of the small i.